-- \ We use Focus Education's Assessment Statements for Reading, Writing and Maths. - \ We use a nine-point assessment system (0-3 below age related expectation, 4-6 at ARE, 7-9 exceeding ARE) - \ Each teacher will have an assessment spreadsheet for reading, writing and maths. - \ We expect to see at least three separate pieces of evidence for achieving each statement on the Focus Assessment grid, with one of these pieces being entirely independent.
+We use Focus Education's Assessment Statements for Reading, Writing and Maths.

+We have a nine-point assessment system (0-3 below age related expectation, 4-6 at ARE, 7-9 exceeding ARE) Each teacher will have an assessment spreadsheet for reading, writing and maths.

+We need at least three separate piece of evidence for achieving each statement on the Focus Assessment grid, with one of these pieces being entirely independent.